Ferrari-7/text-classification-benchmarks/README.md

     macro avg       0.81      0.80      0.80      1267
     weighted avg    0.81      0.81      0.80      1267

-To my initial surprise, the logistic regression classifier seem to be outperforming the multilayer perceptron classifier (although just narrowly).
-But perhaps this makes sense since logistic regression is particularly suited for binary classification.
+To my initial surprise, the logistic regression classifier seem to be outperforming the multilayer perceptron classifier.
+Although just narrowly.
 The weighed avg for the f1-scores is just .01 higher for the logistic regression classifier.
+The f1-score can be described as the harmonic mean between precision and recall.
+FAKE for instance has a precision score of 0.86.
+This means that 86% of the articles that where predicted as being FAKE were actually fake.
+It also has a recall score of 0.73 which means that 73% of the actually fake articles had correct predictions.

+Perhaps the similarity in performance makes sense since logistic regression is particularly suited for binary classification.
 When I used the same type of models on image data with multible categories, the f1-scores were more than half as low.
 But these more simple classification models seem to work well on binary classification of text data.